WiLL75G/linux-apache-webserver/README.md

 ## How to View

 1. Open `index.html` in a browser
-   or run Apache on Linux and go to `http://localhost`
+   or run Apache on Fedora and go to `http://localhost`

 2. Screenshots show the installation and verification steps.